redradishs/Annual-Report-Maker/README.md

 ## In Collaboration with

-ICTe Solutions 2024
+ICTe Solutions 2024 - Red Sanchez (Full Stack Developer)

-## Name

-Full Stack Developer